Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/reflection-serializer.md

 1) Integrate reflection library (RTTR)
 2) Integrate JSON reading and writing data
 3) **For serialization**
-   1) Use reflection to generate the JSON object
+   1) **Use reflection to generate the JSON object**
-   2) Use JSON object and JSON library to write to file
+   2) **Use JSON object and JSON library to write to file**
 4) For deserialization
    1) Read JSON from file to read JSON object
    2) Use JSON object to read achetypes
-5) **Use reflection data to generate editor GUIs for modifying values at runtime**
+5) Use reflection data to generate editor GUIs for modifying values at runtime

-I've bolded what I will be talking about
+This blog will be focused on json serialization with reflection.

 ### What is reflection
 Reflection is the ability to inspect, modify, and call methods at runtime.
 Imagine being able to inspect your type of object, and getting information about it.